Skills gap analysis: Definition, Steps and Benefits Skills gap analysis

 • Which business areas are lacking the required skills?

-• What skills do the employees need to master to align themselves with the organization goals?
+• What skills do the employees need to master to align themselves with the organization’s goals?

 Your organizations need to be running along with the future trends.
-There are so many new technologies coming up and it will be beneficial to adopt them along the way.
+There are so many new technologies/software coming up, and it will be beneficial to adopt them along the way.
 To find the answers, you can ask questions like:

 • Which jobs can get automated?